 The earliest use of lime in the Pacific Northwest was for mortar and as a soil sweetener.
 Some of the first American settlers in the archipelago observed white deposits in the cliffs near Lime Kiln Light and opened quarries there, beginning in the spring of 1860.
 When a company of British marines was sent to Garrison Bay to wait out the border dispute, some of the men excavated the white material and burned it in a small pot kiln.
 The finished product was packed in empty meat and whiskey barrels to be shipped away on British vessels.

-Another carrier that same year was the schooner SHOO FLY, reported to have brought 200 barrels of lime from Orcas Is. to Pt.
+Another carrier that same year was the schooner SHOO FLY, reported having brought 200 barrels of lime from Orcas Is. to Pt.
 Townsend.
 The sloop MAGNOLIA also carried hay and lime to the same port.
 The 95-ft sternwheel steamer DISPATCH launched at Port Madison in 1876 by Capt.
-Hornbeck, was sold to Capt.
+Hornbeck was sold to Capt.
 Brittain for the San Juan trade.

 1 August 1878, Intelligencer

-The DISPATCH burned to the water line at a dock in Seattle in 1889, but was rebuilt to ran again.
+The DISPATCH burned to the water line at a dock in Seattle in 1889 but was rebuilt to run again.

 In 1887, John S. McMillin took over the Roche Harbor lime kilns, expanded the pioneer operation and maintained a fleet of steam and sailing vessels, launches, and barges, at his harbor on the NW end of San Juan Is.
 One was the brig WILLIAM G. IRWIN, carrying lime to San Francisco.
 In 1903, she survived a fire at sea.
 The largest vessel to enter Roche Harbor was the 387-ft stmr MARIPOSA, which in 1897, took on 4,000 barrels of lime for China.
 Other ships carried quantities to Hawaii.